Frequently Asked Questions about the Coronavirus

 May I host multiple households in one holiday home?Yes, this is allowed in the Netherlands.
-No more than two (2) people in one group if they belong to more than one household – excluding children of 12 or younger.
+However, during the lockdown until at least 15 March, a maximum of 1 person of another household is allowed per day, excluding children of 12 and younger.
 Keep a distance of at least 1.5 metres from each other.

 Can I still make use of public transport in Zeeland?

 All Dutch COVID-19 rules apply in all public transport.
 For essential travel only.
 It is mandatory for every person aged 13 and older to wear a face mask in public transport.
 Read more information at rijksoverheid.nl.
 Plan your trip well in advance.